score-spec/score-compose/CONTRIBUTING.md

 ### Where to Begin!

-If you have questions, ideas, or requests about Score, feel free to [open an issue](https://github.com/score-dev/score/issues) or join the conversation in our Slack community — drop your questions in the CNCF Slack`#score` channel.
+If you have questions, ideas, or requests about Score, feel free to [open an issue in one of the Score repositories](https://github.com/score-spec) or join the conversation in our Slack community — drop your questions in the `#score` channel of the [CNCF Slack](https://slack.cncf.io/).

 We welcome contributions of all kinds: